wjakew/fotofusion/README.md

 =======
 ## Changes:

+ff240524JWA
+1. Added graphical user interface (GUI) to the application.
+2. Added `gui` command to start the GUI.
+3. Added the ability to switch between console and GUI without losing the progress.

 ff230524JWA
 1. Added `help` command to show available commands in the console.
 2. Added saving the engine configuration to a file using the `save` command.